Papahānaumokuākea Marine National Monument: History

 President Bill Clinton established the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve on December 4, 2000, with Executive Order 13178.
 Clinton's executive order initiated a process to designate the waters of the NWHI as a National Marine Sanctuary.
 A public comment period began in 2002.
-In 2005, Governor of Hawaii Linda Lingle declared parts of the monument a state marine refuge.
+In 2005, Governor of Hawaii Linda Lingle declared parts of the Monument a state marine refuge.

+The NWHI once accounted for approximately half of the locally landed bottomfish in Hawaii.
+The NWHI bottomfish fishery was a limited entry fishery, with eight vessels, which were restricted to 60 ft in length.
+The National Marine Fisheries Service published reports attesting to the health of bottomfish stocks.
+Commercial and recreational bottomfish and pelagic fishing were recommended to be continued under a 2004 NOAA draft of protections.